 The good news is that companies that do use chat to communicate with their customers see numerous benefits, including increased sales, satisfaction and service.

 So, let’s take a closer look as we uncover 25 live chat statistics for you.

 Customers prefer live chat over any other contact channel

 Although it’s been around since the 1970’s, live chat’s popularity is growing.
 And fast.

-In fact, live chat is expected to grow by as much as 87% in the next 12-18 months.
+In fact, live chat is expected to continue to grow by as much as 87% in the next 12-18 months.